• Skip to content

 You'll get interview practice and feedback on your work and interview technique, but this activity also works in a more direct way and can, and has, led to formal interviews.

-At RIBA mock interviews practising architects give students valuable feedback
+Practising architects give students valuable feedback at RIBA mock interviews.

 Links with industry

-Our close links with RIBA South East include the opportunity to sign up with the practice mentoring scheme – which includes a series of meet ups and site visits.
-Plus you'll be able to get advice on CVs, interview techniques and portfolios.
+Our close links with RIBA South East provide the opportunity to sign up with the practice mentoring scheme which includes a series of meet-ups and live site visits.
+Plus you’ll be able to get advice on CVs, interview techniques and portfolios.

-Close links with business mean that you will also have opportunities for live site visits to construction sites.
+And our close ties with business mean that you will also have opportunities for visits to construction sites.

 Architect's illustration of the Big Build.